 November 2012.
-[Update: San Francisco Planning Department now estimates that the final EIR will not be published before the end of 2013]
+[Update: San Francisco Planning Department now estimates that the final EIR will not be published until spring 2014]

 University of California at San Francisco (UCSF) intends to destroy most of the non-native trees on the 66 acres of Mount Sutro as they implement their management plan that was published in 2001.

 Status: UCSF withdrew their application for a FEMA grant to fund their project in 2011.
 They have announced their intention to proceed with their plans using their own funds.

 Action Opportunity: Visit the website of the neighbors of Mount Sutro to learn more about this project.
 After a series of community meetings, UCSF announced their intention to proceed with their plans as originally announced.